Qrome/printer-monitor/README.md

 * Screen turns on when printer is Operational or connected
 * Option to display a clock screen instead of sleep mode
 * Option to display 24 hour clock or AM/PM style
+* Option to display Current Weather when printer is off
 * Sample rate is every 60 seconds when not printing
 * Sample rate is every 10 seconds when printing
 * Fully configurable from the web interface (not required to update Settings.h)